Adaptive Feature Abstraction for Translating Video to Text: Experiments

 \subsection{Quantitative Results}

-Results are summarized in Tables \ref{tab:results1} and \ref{tab:results2}, and we obtain state-of-the-art results on both Youtube2Text and M-VAD datasets.
-On the MSR-VTT dataset, our results also significantly outperform the strong baselines, demonstrating the effectiveness of the proposed model.
-Note that no comparative results exist in the literature for MSR-VTT.
-As a reference, with similar settings, \citet{MSRVTT} using \emph{C3D fc7 + LSTM} achieved 39.9 on BLEU-4 and 29.3 on METEOR using the standard testing set, while state-of-the-art results are 40.8 on BLEU-4, 28.2 on METEOR, and 44.8 on CIDEr, achieved by team ``v2t\_navigator" from RUC and CMU \footnote{http://ms-multimedia-challenge.com/leaderboard}.
+Results are summarized in Tables \ref{tab:results1} and \ref{tab:results2}.
+The proposed models achieve state-of-the-art results on most metrics on all three datasets.
+The M-to-M method~\citep{MTVC} is the only model showing better BLEU and CIDEr on Youtube2Text.
+Note that the M-to-M model is trained with two additional datasets: UFC-101 which contains 13,320 video clips and Stanford Natural Language Inference corpus which contains 190,113 sentence pairs.
+In contrast, we achieve competitive or better results by using only the data inside the training set and analogous pretrained C3D.

-It is worth noting that our model consistently yields significant improvements over models with only spatiotemporal attention, which further achieve better performance than only taking the C3D top fully-connected layer features; this demonstrates the importance of leveraging intermediate convolutional layer features.
-In addition, we achieve these results using a single model, without averaging over an ensemble of such models.
+Note that our model consistently yields significant improvements over models with only spatiotemporal attention, which further achieve better performance than only taking the C3D top fully-connected layer features; this demonstrates the importance of leveraging intermediate convolutional layer features.
+In addition, our model outperforms all the baseline results of multi-level feature based methods, demonstrating the effectiveness of our 3D convolutional transformation operation.
+This is partly a consequence of the sparse connectivity of the convolution operation, which indicates fewer parameters are required.